Apparent horizon as a membrane: Apparent horizons as membranes

 Despite importance of the Rindler--Schwarzschild relation, its rigorous establishment is non entirely straightforward.
 Expansion near the apparent horizon of a \pbh\ does not lead to anything resembling the right hand side of Eq.~\eqref{SR-0}.
 The key insight of Ref.~\cite{DS:23} was to take a special hypersurface --- the York--Frolov separatrix \cite{Y:83,F:16,BHL:18} as the base.

-It was originally introduced \cite{Y:83} to provide an approximate locally-derived expression for the event horizon.
-If it forms, the event horizon is a null surface that is generated by the last family of outgoing null geodesics $R(v)$ that do not reach future null infinity.
+It was originally introduced \cite{Y:83} to provide an approximate locally derived expression for the event horizon.
+The event horizon is the boundary between outgoing null geodesics that reach future null infinity and those that do not; if it forms, in an ordered family $R(v)$, it is generated by the first family that fails to escape.
 For a future-directed outgoing family of null geodesics, one of which family we denote $R(v)$, at the apparent horizon of a \pbh\ both expansion $\vartheta_{{\mathrm{out}}}=0$ and $R'(v)=0$ are zero.
 The photons are only momentarily at rest and escape to finite distances in finite (advanced) time.
 On the other hand, the event horizon generators are photons that are ``stuck'', which can be quantified as $d^2R/dv^2=0$.
 Thus the solution $r_\mathrm{sep}(v)$ of the algebraic equation

 provides a good approximation for the location of the event horizon.